How to Set Up WooCommerce and WP E-Signature

 This add-on transforms your WooCommerce store into a court-recognized document signing application!
 With WPESignature and our Digital Signature add-on for WooCommerce, you’ll be able to automatically gather signatures on your terms of service agreements, new client contracts, waiver forms, and more.

-The WP E-Signature Plus or Elite license is required to set up workflows with integrations like WooCommerce.
+The WP E-Signature Elite or Lifetime license is required to set up workflows with integrations like WooCommerce.

 Once your E-Signature plugins are installed and activated, enable the WooCommerce add-on by visiting E-Signature > Add-ons > Integrations tab > find WooComerce Digital Signature > Install > Activate.